Japan's exports sink in March as pandemic hits major markets - KVIA

 The economy of China, Japan’s major trading partner, is undergoing its worst contraction, at least since the 1960s, according to Beijing.

 An earlier forecast called for a 14% contraction.
-A government stay-at-home request issued earlier this month has decimated consumer spending, he said in a report Monday.
+But a government stay-at-home request issued earlier this month has decimated consumer spending, Maruyama said in a report Monday.

 The government has requested a stop to non-essential travel and urged many businesses to close nationwide in an effort to stem the spread of the virus that causes COVID-19.